Molybdenum(II) acetate

 Molybdenum(II) acetate is a coordination compound with the formula Mo2(O2CCH3)4.
 It is a yellow, diamagnetic, air-stable solid that is slightly soluble in organic solvents.
 Molybdenum(II) acetate is an iconic example of a compound with a metal-metal quadruple bond.

-Structure and bonding
+Structure

 Like several other transition metal carboxylate complexes, Mo2(O2CCH3)4 adopts a Chinese lantern structure.
 Each Mo(II) center in Mo2(O2CCH3)4 has four d valence electrons.
 These eight d-electrons form one σ, two π bonds, and one δ bond, creating a bonding electron configuration of σ2π4δ2.
 Each of these bonds are formed by the overlapping of pairs of d orbitals.
 The four acetate groups bridge the two metal centers.
 The Mo-O bond between each Mo(II) center and O atom from acetate has a distance of 2.119 Å, and the Mo-Mo distance between the two metal centers is 2.0934 Å.